Mission Statement

 The purpose of our Standards of Conduct is to establish clear guidelines for how we carry out our work within appropriate ethical and legal standards, as well as to ensure that we meet our own standards aimed at providing people and families with respect, choice and opportunities.
 The Standards of Conduct covers our relationships with the people we support and their families, third-party payers, vendors, other health care providers, consultants, schools, employees, and Job Path colleagues.
 It establishes guidelines for billing practices, workplace conduct, confidentiality, employment practices, financial reporting, conflict of interest, record retention, use of Job Path resources, and a range of other issues.
 The obligations described are mandatory obligations, and the Standards of Conduct establishes consequences for failure to fulfill these obligations.

 The accompanying Compliance Plan establishes a structure and procedures to monitor Job Path staff’s compliance with these obligations.
+We are committed to complying with all applicable federal and state standards.
 Our goal is to ensure that we maintain the highest ethical and legal standards, while working toward our common goal of supporting people with developmental disabilities in their efforts to make choices about their lives and play contributing roles in their communities.

 The Compliance Plan includes a Medicaid Compliance Plan that mandates oversight over all Medicaid funded programs at Job Path.